Lease End

 Lease equity = Market Value – Payoff Amount.

 If your leased car is worth more than your buyout price, that’s called positive equity.
 You can use it to save money, trade up, or even walk away with cash in your pocket.
-And if you'd like a more detailed definition of equity, we cover that here.
+And if you'd like a more detailed definition of equity, we cover that our Complete Equity Guide.

 If it’s worth less, that’s negative equity.
 That’s not ideal, but don’t panic—we’ll help you navigate that too.